Anmol-wq/Hackathon_IITH-SNPS-VSD_8-to-1_Serializer/README.md

 # Results

-The circuit has been simulated successfully at clock frequency of 1 GHz, with data input lines transmitting data at 125 MHz.
+The circuit has been simulated successfully at clock frequency of 1 GHz, and the voltage signal is maintained at 1.8 V throughout, with data input lines transmitting data at 125 MHz.

 # Author